Garth Ehrlich: Clinical molecular diagnostics

 One of Ehrlich's earliest works used the polymerase chain reaction and focused on the detection of human retroviruses including, HTLV-I and HIV.
 In these studies, he used nucleic acid amplification combined with oligonucleotide-detection procedures to diagnose HIV in the infected strains.
 More recently, his work during the COVID-19 pandemic included the establishment of a molecular diagnostics facility that provided both detection and sequence-based typing for SARS-CoV-2.
-In addition, he collaborated with a group or physicians to develop appropriate precautionary measures, and recommendations regarded as essential prior the resuming of the Elective Orthopaedic Surgery with a strict emphasis on preventing the spread of COVID-19.
+In addition, he collaborated with a group of physicians to develop appropriate precautionary measures, and recommendations regarded as essential prior to the resuming of the Elective Orthopaedic Surgery with a strict emphasis on preventing the spread of COVID-19.

-Much of Ehrlich’s clinical and translational research has focused on the integration of technologies in bacterial genomics which have led to the identification of pathogens etiologically associated with various pathogenic disease processes.
+Much of Ehrlich's clinical and translational research has focused on the integration of technologies in bacterial genomics which have led to the identification of pathogens etiologically associated with various pathogenic disease processes.
 Through his early adoption and development of species-specific pan-domain molecular diagnostics including the Ibis Biosciences T5000 and his lab-developed, long-read 16S microbiome assay he has played a role in demonstrating that many inflammatory conditions are actually chronic polymicrobial infections in which the pathogens remain largely unculturable.
 In particular, he has used these approaches in the study of orthopedic, neurosurgical, and wound infections to identify both known and novel pathogens in multiple conditions including: periprosthetic 'sterile' loosenings; suspected infected arthroplasties; 'aseptic' arthritis; and ventroperitoneal shunts as well as chronic non-healing wounds.

 Given the increasing prevalence of tick-borne diseases, Ehrlich along with a team of researchers expanded their research into the pathogenesis, fundamental biology, and detection strategies, and conducted a large-scale sequencing among the Borreliaceae for the formulation of a family-level pan-genome to be used for the development of species-specific and strain-specific diagnostics.